mobxjs/mobx/docs/README.md

 ### Computed values

+<i><a style="color: white; background:green;padding:5px;margin:5px;border-radius:2px" href="https://egghead.io/lessons/javascript-derive-computed-values-and-manage-side-effects-with-mobx-reactions">Egghead.io lesson 3: computed values</a></i>

-With MobX, you can define values that will be derived automatically when relevant data is modified.
+With MobX you can define values that will be derived automatically when relevant data is modified.
 By using the [`@computed`](http://mobxjs.github.io/mobx/refguide/computed-decorator.html) decorator or by using getter / setter functions when using `(extend)Observable`.

 ```javascript